An official website of the United States government

 Effective beginning 06/04/2025: This website, and all linked websites under the control of the agency is under review and content may change.

 Keep track of the many projects planned or happening now on the Grand Mesa, Uncompahgre and Gunnison National Forests.
-The project pages include information such as location summary, project milestones, project documents, meeting notices, links to public comment/objection and more.
+The forest projects listed below are projects that we are currently analyzing or have recently analyzed under the NEPA process.
+After completing the analysis of the effects of a project, the Forest Service then implements the project over a period of months or years.
+The project pages include information such as location, project milestones, project documents, meeting notices, links to public comment/objection and more.
+For older projects, see the project archive.

 Note: Not all projects may appear on map.
 See list below for complete list of projects with more information or documentation.